// Tools

 bash

-# Turn 1 xeroctl responses create "Explain REST APIs briefly" \ --endpoint my-endpoint --store # Note the response ID from the output, e.g. resp_turn1 # Turn 2: chain from the first response xeroctl responses create "Give me a curl example" \ --endpoint my-endpoint \ --previous-response-id resp_turn1
+# Turn 1: capture the ID printed on the first line of stdout RESP_ID=$(xeroctl responses create "Explain REST APIs briefly" \ --endpoint my-endpoint --store | awk '/^ID:/ {print $2; exit}') # Turn 2: chain from the first response xeroctl responses create "Give me a curl example" \ --endpoint my-endpoint \ --previous-response-id "$RESP_ID"

 Stream a Reasoning Model Response